 Tighter financial conditions and uncertainty about future economic and financial conditions continued to subdue activity in Texas rural land markets through first quarter 2024.

-Texas Land Market Latest Developments, Second Quarter 2024
+Texas Land Market Latest Developments, Third Quarter 2024

 The Texas Land Market Latest Developments report contains an analysis of Texas land markets.
-The reported sales consist of a sample of verified transactions through second quarter 2024.
+The reported sales consist of a sample of verified transactions through third quarter 2024.

 As the state’s population grows, so does the need for more housing.
 Here are the data and tools you need to keep up with housing market trends in your area.